 You wake up with your mind racing through a long to do list.
 You promised yourself you’d set aside more quiet time with the Lord, but other things crowd into your day so that, no matter how hard you try, you barely spend a few minutes with the Lord.
 I get it because I’ve been there . . .

 I’ll never forget the day.
 I was a new Christian and sat down for what I knew would be barely a 5-minute Quiet Time.
 Convicted, I confessed to God, “I know something has been standing in the way.
 I wake up and rush to work and barely spend a few minutes with You.
 I’m sorry, Lord.”

 Later that night, I heard someone on TV talking about fasting.
-I’m not sure why but right then and there I decided I should fast – but from what?
+Right then and there I decided I should fast.
+But I knew nothing about fasting.
+From what should I fast?
 And for how long?
-The very next morning, after fixing my coffee, I sat down to pray and asked God, “From what should I fast, Lord?”
-The answer was as unexpected as it was unappetizing,
+The next morning, after fixing my coffee, I sat down to pray and asked God, “From what should I fast, Lord?”
+The answer was as unexpected as it was unappetizing.

 “You look forward to your morning coffee more than you look forward to Me.”